thunderbird89/esf/stories/story-knock-knock.md

 Chen keyed the fleet-wide channel.

 > "All forces, this is Station Command.
 Field is active.
 Hostile emergence imminent.
 Hold your positions.
 Hold your fire until we have confirmed targets.
-And remember—we're defending Earth.
+And remember - we're defending Earth.
 Make every shot count."

 **3 MINUTES**